 While the focus should be on community, responsibilities are also likely to include:

 - Keeping everything in good working order, from the copier to the WiFi

 - Setting up and administering technology like an iPad visitor sign-in app

 - Managing a mailroom and delivering packages, lunch orders, and more

 - Selling everything from potential members on joining the space to third-party event space usage

 Qualities of the Best Coworking Space Community Managers

-- Be curious - Almost anyone you ask will say they do not have a typical work day.
+- Be curious - Almost anyone you ask will say they do not have a typical workday.
 A community manager doesn't have a typical hour.
-One minute they might learning a new piece of coworking space software.
+One minute they might be learning a new piece of coworking space software.
 The next they may be helping a member figure out how to get a pallet of pickles from Dublin to Dubai.

 - Be helpful - You will build a strong feeling of community by being friendly and helping your members.
 The best way to get more business is through word of mouth.
 You want to have a reputation of being the helpful person who did “this” or “that”, that “helped me meet my work goals this week”.

-- Be happy - Members love a hearty hello.
-Guests will appreciate a friendly welcome as you point them to your visitor check-in app.
+- Be happy - Simply said, members love a hearty hello.
+Guests will appreciate a friendly welcome as you point them to your digital visitor management system.
 Simply enjoy what you are doing.
-Your joy will will make you approachable and people will find it a relief to come to you rather than an additional burden.
+Your joy will make you approachable and people will find it a relief to come to you rather than an additional burden.

 Summary - Reap the Rewards of What You Have Created

 If you are hiring a coworking space community manager, or are one yourself, there are great benefits to focusing on the skills above.
 You will sell more memberships.
 Those members will be happier coming to the office, creating more value and ultimately increasing retention.
 Beyond the financial benefits, it is rewarding to watch your community members become like family, collaborating together and achieving their individual goals.
 Ultimately, building a community around a workplace is likely to lead to new opportunities.